Goita/goita-core-js/README.md

 ---

 A game state may be saved on one line string.
 Here is the format.
-It aims for human readable and writable, giving up the effect of minimum data size.
-It is still small size.
+It aims for human readable and writable.

 - The first 8 charactors show 1st player's initial tegoma.
 - The next 8 charactors show 2nd player's initial tegoma.